mertege/SiameseFuse/README.md

 # SiameseFuse
 A Deep Siamese Approach for Visible and Infrared Images

-In SiameseFuse-Keras file, you can download and run the Keras code of SiameseFuse architecture.
+By downloading SiameseFuse_Keras.ipynb file, you can run the Keras code of SiameseFuse architecture.

 In order to load datasat for test and training you use following links: